 Tolerance is the acceptable range for a dimension which is determined by the designer based on the form, fit and function of a part.
 Unless specifically called out by the designer, the standard tolerance used by Xometry for CNC machining is +/- .005” for metal parts and +/- .010” for plastic parts.

 If tighter tolerances (less than the standard, e.g. +/- .002”) are required, the information must be communicated as to which dimensions require a more narrow range.
-This can be specified on the “Features” tab of our instant quote page.
+This can be specified at the part modification level in our instant quoting platform.
 As a point of reference, a piece of paper is about 0.003” thick.

 It is important to keep in mind that a tighter tolerance can result in additional cost because of increased scrap, additional fixturing, special measurement tools and/or longer cycle times because the machine may need to slow down in order to hold the tighter tolerance.
 Depending on the tolerance call out and the geometry associated with it, costs can be more than double of what it would be to hold the standard tolerance.
 Tighter tolerances should only be used when it is necessary to meet the design criteria for the part.